Breast Augmentation Recovery: Week-By-Week Timeline

 While the results can be dramatic, a tummy tuck is not a substitute for a healthy lifestyle or a primary method for weight loss.
 The surgery is designed to contour and refine the abdominal area, rather than serving as a weight-loss procedure.
 Understanding how it works, what it can achieve, and how to prepare can help you set realistic expectations and enjoy long-lasting results.

-How Tight Should Compression Garment Be After Tummy Tuck
+How Tight Should Compression Garment Be After Tummy Tuck?

 After a tummy tuck, wearing a compression garment is a crucial part of your recovery.
 The garment should fit snugly enough to provide support and reduce swelling, but not so tight that it causes discomfort, restricts breathing, or interrupts blood flow.
 A good rule of thumb is that it should feel firm and supportive, like a gentle hug around your midsection, rather than being painfully tight.
 You should be able to move, sit, and breathe normally while wearing it.